teusH/MySense/docs/spec.md

 ## Correlation test
 Output has been tested against reference sensors at GGD Amsterdam early 2017.
 They look good but there is a need to retest after an outdoor period.

+## ISSUES
+There is an issue on serial line data corruption with the Cygnal Intergrated Producs USB UART.
+The issue diappears when the GPS is disabled in MySense.
+GPS data is read via a GPS deamon.
+Not sure what the cause is.

 ## Dependences